Return to the Land: Peter Csere

 Csere is described as the organization's "de facto number two", responsible for the organization's legal framework.
-In the group's Telegram chat, Csere posted the phrase "1488", referring to the "Fourteen Words", a white supremacist slogan, with 88 representing the phrase "Heil Hitler".
+In the group's Telegram chat, Csere posted the phrase "1488", referring to the "Fourteen Words", a white-identitarian slogan, with 88 representing the phrase "Heil Hitler".
 Csere previously lived in Ecuador, where he co-founded the ecovillages of Fruit Haven and Terra Frutis.
-In Ecuador, Csere was arrested for stabbing a miner, and was arrested on charges of potential murder.
-He has not been formally charged, and claims he was acting in self defense.

-On February 28, 2025, Fruit Haven ecovillage published an announcement on its website alleging Csere had misappropriated funds and stolen cryptocurrency from the community.
+In Ecuador, Csere was arrested for stabbing a miner.
+He has not been formally charged, and claims that he was acting in self defense.
+On February 28, 2025, Fruit Haven ecovillage published an announcement on its website alleging that Csere had misappropriated funds and stolen cryptocurrency from the community.